 As the leader of the firm’s ERISA and Managed Care Litigation practice team, the bulk of Caroline’s practice is concentrated in the managed care area, where she regularly handles disputes that arise between health care providers and health plans or insurers.
 Her forte lies in complex multi-party commercial disputes, and she has substantial experience with class actions.

 As a senior litigator with over 20 years of experience, Caroline often appears before state and federal courts across the country in both trial and appellate matters.
-She is recognized by Chambers USA and Legal 500 US in the field of ERISA litigation, and is part of a group rated by US News as one of the best ERISA litigation practices in the country.
+She is recognized by Chambers USA, Legal 500 US, and The Best Lawyers in America in the field of ERISA litigation, and is part of a group rated by US News as one of the best ERISA litigation practices in the country.

 Caroline serves as a member of ArentFox Schiff’s Executive Committee.

 Caroline has a robust litigation practice and heads our ERISA and Managed Care Litigation practice team.